Reds vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have put together a 14-7 record in games they were favored on the moneyline (winning 66.7% of those games).
+- The Reds have won 15 of the 22 games they were the moneyline favorite this season (68.2%).

-- The Reds have an implied moneyline win probability of 54.5% in this contest.
+- The implied moneyline probablility in this matchup gives the Reds a 55.6% chance to win.

-- Cincinnati has played in 85 games with over/under set, and have combined with opponents to go over the total 49 times (49-35-1).
+- Cincinnati has played in 86 games with an over/under set, and have combined with its opponents to go over the total 50 times (50-35-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!